Moscow Financial and Industrial University: Protection of reputation in court

-In 2021, the Vologda City Court considered the claim of Synergy University against blogger Alexander Yasyutin, who was previously convicted of possession of narcotic substances on a large scale, and found that on his YouTube video hosting channel he distributed defamatory and untrue information about the rules of admission to the university, the quality of education, retaking exams, and the cost of participating in events "Synergy" and the lack of useful information on them.
+In 2021, the Vologda City Court considered the claim of Synergy University against blogger Alexander Yasyutin and found that on his YouTube video hosting channel he distributed defamatory and untrue information about the rules of admission to the university, the quality of education, retaking exams, and the cost of participating in events "Synergy" and the lack of useful information on them.
 The blogger's statements that there is a certain computer program at the university that influences students' passing exams through the choice of arbitrary answers also did not find their confirmation in court: Yasyutin could not provide evidence for his words.

 The Vologda Online edition suggested that Yasyutin acted out of selfish motives.
 The university did not make any material claims against the blogger.
 The court ordered the blogger to post a rebuttal, delete the content and pay a state fee.